Falmouth

 - Bike frame number: This looks like a decal.
 It’s a bike frame number.
 Remove the backing and place this decal on the top bar or seat post of your bike frame.

 - Running bib number: This looks like those numbers you see at any running race.
-Using safety pins (found in your race packet and available at registration tables), affix this to the front of your shirt or shorts.
-(Tip: many triathletes use “race belts” to which they affix their bib number and place it with their belongings in the transition area until they start their run.
-These belts are available online from triathlon merchants).
-While you can display your number for the swim and bike if you wish, it must be worn on the run and displayed on the front of your person as you cross the finish line.
+We are giving you a “race belt” which can be found in your swag bag this year.
+Affix your bib number and place it with your belongings in the transition area until the start of the run.
+While you can display your number for the bike if you wish, it must be worn on the run and displayed on the front of your person as you cross the finish line.

 - Timing Chip: You will pick up your timing chip at the same time you pick up your numbers and swim cap.
 It is a heavy band which you strap around your (preferably) left ankle prior to the swim, and leave it on for the entirety of the event.
-You will pull off the chip and hand to an official soon after finishing your race.
 Should you abandon the race before finishing, be sure to return the chip at the finish line area.
 Note for placement of the chip: If you’re wearing a wetsuit, affix the ankle strap so it is underneath your wetsuit so it will not tear off — or tear your wetsuit — when you prepare for the bike ride.
 Relay teams only: At each stage of the race, the teammate who has just finished a leg hands off the chip to the teammate who will compete in the next leg, who must affix it to his or her ankle.
 A volunteer will collect the chip at the finish line.
 These chips are expensive: unreturned timing chips will require a charge to your team of $75.

 Body marking: